-Mr. Speaker: I move that the House revert to the eighth order of business for the purpose of making a motion; or, I move that the House revert to the fifth order of business for the purpose of receiving a standing committee report; or, I move that the House advance to the sixth order of business to consider the calendar of the day.
+Mr. Speaker: I move that the House revert to the eighth order of business for the purpose of making a motion; or I move that the House revert to the fifth order of business for the purpose of receiving a standing committee report; or, I move that the House advance to the sixth order of business to consider second reading of bills.

 Note: These motions are not a suspension of the rules, but merely a change in the order of one rule.
 Therefore, a majority vote of those present will carry the motion.
 Sec.
-259-Reed's.
+259 - Reed's.